You should read this policy in full, but here are the key points:

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we >process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us

 Performance of Contract processing your data where it is necessary for the performance of a contract to which you are a party (such as our terms and conditions) or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 Other companies in the vTime Group acting as joint controllers or processors and who are based in the UK or the US.

 EXTERNAL THIRD PARTIES

-Service providers acting as processors based in the US who provide IT and system administration services used by us are set out below.
+Service providers acting as processors based in the US or elsewhere who provide IT and system administration services used by us are set out below.
 We also list other social media platforms with whom we may share data for the reasons set out above at paragraph 5, Disclosure of Your Personal Data.
 You should review and familiarise yourself with their individual privacy policies.